uw-unsat/jitterbug/README.md

 The synthesis process takes as input the BPF and RISC-V interpreters from Serval, the BPF JIT correctness specification, and a program sketch which describes the structure of the code to search for.
 Synthesis then exhaustively searches increasingly large candidate sequences in the search space until it finds one that satisfies the JIT correctness specification.
-The synthesis infrastructure and sketch is located in `racket/rv32/synthesis.rkt`.

 You can try this feature out by running the following: